What’s the story behind Spectre?

 An attacker can leverage these vulnerabilities to discover the secrets and bypass the mitigations.
 ASLR and other mitigations have been extremely effective and practically caused thousands of vulnerabilities to become un-exploitable.

 BitDam can protect you against Spectre, Meltdown and future microprocessor vulnerabilities.
 It entails zero effort and no updates are required.
-BitDam can do this since it’s unique approach is not based on secrets nor on information about how attacks work.
-If you want to get better protection against malicious email attachments check out BitDam’s solution or schedule a demo.
+BitDam can do this since its unique approach is not based on secrets nor on information about how attacks work.
+If you want to get better protection against malicious email attachments check out BitDam’s solution or schedule a trial.